 Introduction

 According to the German Mobile Banking App Review 2024, 60% of German consumers prefer using their banking app to manage their finances, with nearly one in three sending money via the app at least once a month.
 This shift towards digital solutions highlights the increasing trust and dependency on mobile banking, driven by both convenience and necessity.
-So, what are the most popular features that are available to users, and how is the digital market following trends?
+So, what are the most popular features that are available to users, and how is the digital market still following trends in 2025?

 Personalised Data is the New Black

-One of the most significant trends shaping the industry in 2024 is much heavier use of advanced Personal Finance Management (PFM) tools.
-These features have moved from being mere add-ons to essential components of mobile banking apps.
+One of the most significant trends shaping the industry in 2024 was much heavier use of advanced Personal Finance Management (PFM) tools and 2025 is no different.
+These features have moved from being mere add-ons to essential components of mobile banking innovation.
 PFM tools offer personalised financial advice, detailed budget tracking, and intelligent spending categorisation.
 It's especially noticeable how much the enrichment from providers like TapiX is affecting the final data, which becomes much more accurate.
-Millennials and Gen Z, who prioritize financial literacy and proactive management of their finances, are the primary drivers behind the popularity of these features.
+Millennials and Gen Z, who prioritise financial literacy and proactive management of their finances, are the primary drivers behind the popularity of these features.

 Did you know?
 According to a report by Statista, the number of mobile banking users worldwide is expected to reach 3.6 billion by the end of 2024, a significant increase from 2.7 billion in 2020.

-With more control over the finances also comes deeper personalisation and customization of the entire banking experience.
+With more control over the finances also comes deeper personalisation and customisation of the entire banking experience.
 Today's users expect their banking app to cater to their unique preferences and financial needs, with contextual banking that follows your life journey and changing needs, being at the forefront.
-Customizable interfaces, personalised notifications, and tailored financial insights make it easier for users to set and follow their financial goals.
+Customisable interfaces, personalised notifications, and tailored financial insights make it easier for users to set and follow their financial goals and are among the best mobile banking app features.

 Learn about 7 Digital Banking Trends to Look Out For in 2024